corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 ```

 These `path.as_os_str().to_str()` operations must be repeated everywhere.
-It makes path manipulation every so slightly annoying.
+It makes path manipulation ever so slightly annoying.

 There are a few more issues with paths in Rust: